chutongren/chutongren.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Just in case you want to learn more about me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Chutong Ren.
+I was born in Qitaihe (a small city in northeast China).
+I studied in Shanghai for six years and have been living and studying in Munich for the past two years.
+I completed my bachelor’s degree in Software Engineering at Donghua University, Shanghai, China, and I am currently pursuing a master’s degree in Electrical and Computer Engineering at the Technical University of Munich.

+### My Passion for the coding

-### My story
+### My Interests

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.